 Showcasing queer South Korean art, literature, & film

-K-QUEER celebrates the vibrant yet often overlooked world of queer Korean creativity.
 While K-culture has gained global fame, the lives and stories of South Korea’s LGBTQI+ community remain largely limited.
-Discrimination persists across society, and many queer Koreans still face barriers to visibility, acceptance, and legal protection.
+Discrimination persists across society, and many queer Koreans still face barriers to visibility, acceptance, and legal protection including no Anti-discrimination Law.

 Recent developments, including recognition of same-sex partners under national health insurance, and the inclusion of same-sex couples residing together in the 2025 census signal meaningful but gradual progress.